shipyardapp/Shipyard-Documentation/docs/blueprint-library/postgresql/postgresql-authorization.md

 sidebar_label: Authorization
 description: Instructions on how to authorize PostgreSQL to work with Shipyard's low-code PostgreSQL templates.
 keywords:
 - postgresql
 - blueprint
 - template
 - authorization
 ---

 # PostgreSQL Authorization
+# PostgreSQL Authorization

 Connecting PostgreSQL to Shipyard requires you to have: